 Embedded deductible or deductible

-We just wrote a blog on how “high deductible” can seem like a dirty word.
+If you’ve read our blog on how “high deductible” can seem like a dirty word, you have a glimpse at some of the confusing benefits jargon.
 Instead of saying “deductible” what can you say instead?

 Don’t Say: “Deductible”.